linkeddatanl/pldn-vocabularies/pldn-thesaurus/README.md

 <h2><strong>Open review process for submitting issues</strong></h2>

 Anyone can submit issues for this thesaurus.
-Please use one of the following issue categories in the category section of the issue title when you submit an issue:<br>
+Please use one of the following issue categories in the category section of the issue form when you submit an issue:<br>
 - <strong>Concepts -</strong> : Suggestions for new concepts and improved concept definitions<br>
 - <strong>Alignment -</strong> : Suggestions for new mappings to external linked data sources<br>
 - <strong>Hierarchical structure -</strong> : Suggestions for improved concept classification<br>